artus9033/rust-wasm-game-of-life/README.md

 ## How does this work?

+`Arena.tsx` is the main entrypoint that wraps the whole scene, GUI & other components. `Cells.tsx` contain `instancedMesh`es representing cell, `sound.tsx` contains tone generation hooks, `SoundGridVisualizer.tsx` visualizes the notes assigned to sound grid cells in a table, while `Stats.tsx` wrap `stats.js` to mount them into the DOM.

-Everything is described on [the GoL page on my website](https://artus9033.now.sh/game-of-life).
+Technical details is described on [the GoL page on my website](https://artus9033.now.sh/game-of-life).

 ## License